Skip to main content

 Knowing that cats love boxes means you can strategically use them to help your cat feel comfortable, encourage play, and more.
 To determine what kind your cat prefers, try introducing multiple-sized boxes.
 He’ll quickly let you know which he likes most.

 You can use boxes to support your cat in many ways.
-You can cut holes in boxes and add some catnip to make play stations and encourage your cat to stay active.
-Alternatively, consider adding a fleece blanket to your cat’s favorite box to make an even more comfortable sleeping spot.
+You can cut holes in boxes and add some tantalizing catnip to create play areas and encourage your cat to stay active.
+Alternatively, consider adding a fleece blanket to your cat’s favorite box to make an even more comfortable sleeping spot — almost like a dog’s crate!

 Strategically placing a box in your home can give your cat reassurance during stressful times, like if you’re bringing a new pet into the house.
 And if you’re bringing home a new cat, having a box ready and waiting for him can give him extra security during the stressful transition.